datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

 **Note:**

-Ambassador uses the value of `X-Forwarded-Proto` to know if the request originated as encrypted or cleartext.
+$productName$ uses the value of `X-Forwarded-Proto` to know if the request originated as encrypted or cleartext.
 Unlike L4 load balancers, L7 load balancers will set this header so HTTP -> HTTPS redirection is possible when terminating TLS at a L7 load balancer.

 ## Preserving the client IP address

 Many applications will want to know the IP address of the connecting client.
-In Kubernetes, this IP address is often obscured by the IP address of the `Node` that is forwarding the request to Ambassador so extra configuration must be done if you need to preserve the client IP address.
+In Kubernetes, this IP address is often obscured by the IP address of the `Node` that is forwarding the request to $productName$ so extra configuration must be done if you need to preserve the client IP address.

 In AWS, there are two options for preserving the client IP address.